rlucente-se-jboss/bus-position-service/README.md

 based on the offset between the earliest report time and the current time.

+To test with a smaller dataset,

+    ./bus -f test_sample.json

 ## TODO
 Package inside scratch image using CRI-O.